Adaptive Superpixel for Active Learning in Semantic Segmentation: Analyses of adaptive superpixels

-\paragraph{Effect of epsilon.} In Table \ref{tab:merging-methods}, we measure the quality of the merging algorithm when using different criteria, where the merging is considered to be correct when the dominant labels of the paired superpixels are identical.
-We investigate merging a pair of superpixels when their ground-truth label is identical (Ground Truth), when their dominant top-1 model prediction is identical (Pseudo Label), and when the Euclidean Distance (ED) or Jensen-Shannon Divergence (JSD) of their averaged predictive probability is smaller than $\epsilon$.
+Table \ref{tab:merging-methods} presents the quality of the merging algorithm under various criteria, defining correctness based on the agreement of dominant labels in paired superpixels.
+We merge a pair of superpixels when their ground-truth label is identical (Ground Truth), when their dominant top-1 model prediction is identical (Pseudo Label), and when the Euclidean Distance (ED) or Jensen-Shannon Divergence (JSD) of their averaged predictive probability is smaller than~$\epsilon$.
 Using pseudo labels leads to lower-quality merging as it ignores other minor classes.
 Since we utilize the predicted class probability as a feature space, JSD proves to be more effective than ED.
 As $\epsilon$ increases, the correct ratio decreases due to the aggressive merging of superpixels.
 We emphasize that $\epsilon$ can determine the trade-off between the quantity and quality of labels.